 Charter operates cable systems in locations throughout the United States and, as a result, is subject to the tax laws and regulations of federal, state and local governments.
 From time to time, various legislative and/or administrative initiatives may be proposed that could adversely affect Charter's tax positions.
 There can be no assurance that its effective tax rate or tax payments will not be adversely affected by these initiatives.
-As a result of state and local budget shortfalls due primarily to the recession as well as other considerations, certain states and localities have imposed or are considering imposing new or additional taxes or fees on Charter's services or changing the methodologies or base on which certain fees and taxes are computed.
-Such potential changes include additional taxes or fees on Charter's services which could impact its customers, combined reporting and other changes to general business taxes, central/unit-level assessment of property taxes and other matters that could increase Charter's income, franchise, sales, use and/or property tax liabilities.
+Certain states and localities have imposed or are considering imposing new or additional taxes or fees on Charter's services or changing the methodologies or base on which certain fees and taxes are computed.
+The federal Internet Tax Freedom Act, which prohibits many taxes on Internet access service, will expire November 1, 2014, unless it is renewed by Congress.
+Potential changes include additional taxes or fees on Charter's services which could impact its customers, combined reporting and other changes to general business taxes, central/unit-level assessment of property taxes and other matters that could increase Charter's income, franchise, sales, use and/or property tax liabilities.
 In addition, federal, state and local tax laws and regulations are extremely complex and subject to varying interpretations.
 There can be no assurance that Charter's tax positions will not be challenged by relevant tax authorities or that it would be successful in any such challenge.